Louis-Pujol/local-cq/README.md

 # local-cq
-Command-line tool to generate a static webpage with pytest/coverage/flake8 reports
+A command-line tool to generate a static webpage with pytest/coverage/flake8 reports

 ## Installation